 To go to Gibraltar you actually have to cross the airport runway right after the border.
 This is very interesting, there is a traffic light and if a plane is landing you have to wait.

-You can go with your car to Gibraltar but to go to the rock you have to have an english license plate.
+You can go with your car to Gibraltar but to go to the rock you have to have a British license plate.

 I thinks the best bet is to leave your car in Spain (if you come from there) and use public transportation which works very well.
 Just be aware not to leave any valuables in the car because this is dangerous in Andalusia and esp. in La Línea.